 What does it mean to a be a self-taught developer?

-A self-taught developer typically doesn’t have a university/college degree in computer science or other tech-related subjects — or doesn’t have a degree at all.
+A self-taught developer‘s resume typically doesn’t list a university/college degree in computer science or other tech-related subjects — or doesn’t have a degree at all.
 They have learned to code while working a regular job while going to school full time or while taking care of their family.
 This shows that, more often than not, self-taught developers are pretty great at managing their time and staying motivated.

 Let’s talk about a few things these developers can do to put a positive spin on the fact they are self-taught: